-How to Handle Last-Minute Scheduling Changes
+How to Handle Last-Minute Schedule Changes

-Without knowing who is working, when they’re working and where they’re working, any employer will lose track of options available to make any last-minute scheduling changes.
-Moreover, with employees unable to confirm shifts, employers are responsible for knowing who can work the backup shift and who cannot.
+Without knowing who is working, when they’re working and where they’re working, any employer could lose track of options available to make any last-minute scheduling changes.
+Moreover, if employees are unable to confirm shifts, employers are responsible for knowing who can work the backup shift and who cannot.

-The role of a centralized employee schedule would be to provide the ability to make schedules that do not have any overlaps and communicate any last-minute scheduling changes with the other employees to get approvals or confirmations.
+The role of a centralized employee schedule is to provide the ability to make schedules that do not have any overlaps.
+It would also communicate any last-minute schedule changes with the other employees to get approvals or confirmations.

-The most common solution to handle last-minute scheduling changes is by creating a standby pool.
+The most common solution to handle last-minute schedule changes is by creating a standby pool.
 Acting as a backup, a standby pool would contain some of your most flexible employees that could substitute in to plug any gaps at work.
 A standby pool might consider workers of all types: part-time, full-time or even contingent workers.
 While this might lead to paying overtime costs at a premium, a standby pool could be used to recover any revenue that could have been lost without their presence.